morph-l2/morph-doc/docs/how-morphism-works/general-protocol-design/1-rollup.md

 :::info

-Blockinfo (BlockWitness) is needed because morphism leverages zk technology to prove the correctness of the submitted batch data.
+Blockinfo (BlockWitness) is needed because Morphism leverages zk technology to prove the correctness of the submitted batch data.
 It will be used as the ZK Proof witness.

 :::